beefyfinance/beefy-dot-com/src/content/blog/beqi.md

 vQI will be joining the fray!
 1 vQI is counted the same as 1 beQI for calculating the disbursement of rbeQI.

 beQI v2 is not 1:1 with old beQI due to BPTs being locked instead of QI.
-The sum of beQI v1 and vQI is 4,801,892.42 and the amount of rbeQI (beQI staked in the beQI Earnings Pool) is 584,813.04 for a ratio of rbeQI:beQI v1 of 0.1218.
+The sum of beQI v1 and vQI is 4,801,892.42 and the amount of rbeQI (beQI staked in the beQI Earnings Pool) is 584,813.04 for a ratio of rbeQI-beQI v1 of 0.1218.

 There were no reserves available for beQI v1 and beQI v2 will launch without a reserve.
 New beQI minted will fill the reserves before locking any additional QI-ETH BPTs as previously mentioned.